What do we believe and teach?

 Cauthron: First, by saying to all students in our General Education courses that humility of heart and life is important for anyone reflecting upon theological issues.
 To be lacking in humility is to be guilty of the arrogance of claiming to have all the answers (when no one has all the answers).

-Secondly, we should be transparent about our faith journey and let students see and hear us practice our faith and ask and try to answer the hard questions of theology.
+Secondly, we should be transparent about our faith journey.
+We must let students see and hear us practice our faith and ask and try to answer the hard questions of theology.

 Thirdly, by trying very hard to begin where students are, encouraging them to think about the ramifications of their own faith commitments and helping them weigh alternatives and issues.